All Episodes

 So it's a common, obvious thing that people who come on talk shows frequently have books to sell.

-I understand that, and I can see.
+And I can see.

 That's why I think websites are really good.

-But I just, I've noticed that maybe I've got it the wrong way.
+But I just, I've noticed it.

-Because there seems to be so many books.
+because there seems to be so many books.

 You don't have to buy it.